shanshan-53/leetcode/Java/Schedule_Java.md

 	* (Medium) 0289.
 Game of Life
 	* (Easy)   1979.
 Find Greatest Common Divisor of Array
 	* (Medium) 0122.
 Best Time to Buy and Sell Stock II
+	* (Easy)   1704.
+Determine if String Halves Are Alike